mengacpp/InazumaQuery/README.md

 **Currently available features:**

-- Builtin databases for IE1 , IE2 and IE3 located in the [`data/`](https://github.com/mengacpp/InazumaQuery/tree/main/data) folder.
-- Filter and sort players to get the ones you are looking for
+- Filter and sort players using their data and easily get the ones you are looking for
-- Look for players using their full name
+- Use the provided databases for IE1 , IE2 and IE3 located in the [`data/`](https://github.com/mengacpp/InazumaQuery/tree/main/data) folder

 **Planned features:**